supunlakmal/hooks/docs/useConditionalEffect.md

-# `useConditionalEffect` Hook
+**Description:**

-This hook provides a way to run a side effect conditionally, based on a boolean value.
-It is similar to the built-in `useEffect` hook, but with the added ability to control whether the effect runs based on a condition.
-This is useful for scenarios where you only want to execute a side effect under specific circumstances.
+The `useConditionalEffect` hook is a custom React hook designed to run a side effect (like data fetching or DOM manipulation) only when a specific condition is met.
+It's a variation on `useEffect` that includes a conditional check to determine if the effect should execute.
+This hook is useful in scenarios where you want to perform an action based on changes in certain dependencies, but only if a specific condition related to those dependencies is true.

-## Usage
+**Usage:**

 ```
 typescript
 import useConditionalEffect from '@supunlakmal/hooks/useConditionalEffect';